Students, Parents, Friends, and Music Enthusiasts,

 2.6.1 Standing Committees

-The Advisory Committee manages all departmental policy documents, including the Department of Music Bylaws and Faculty Handbook.
+The Advisory Committee manages all departmental policy documents, including the Department of Music Bylaws.
 In addition, the committee may discuss and make recommendations for procedural issues that involve both students and faculty.

 The Curriculum and Assessment Committee oversees both the curriculum and institutional assessment.
 The committee is assigned the following tasks: